abarrile/mt-subDomainTenantResolver/README.md

-# mt-subDomainTenantResolver
+# Grails 3 Spring Security Rest Multitenant using SubDomainTenantResolver
-A basic project for SubDomainTenantResolver in Grails 3.
+A basic project for Spring Security Rest Multitenant using SubDomainTenantResolver in Grails 3.